readthedocs/tutorial-template/docs/source/functions/NuggetKriging.md

 `kernel`     |     Character defining the covariance model: `"gauss"` , `"exp"` , ...
 See XXX.
 `regmodel`     |     Universal NuggetKriging linear trend.
 `normalize`     |     Logical.
 If `TRUE` both the input matrix `X` and the response `y` in normalized to take values in the interval $[0, 1]$ .
 `optim`     |     Character giving the Optimization method used to fit hyper-parameters.
-Possible values are: `"BFGS"` , `"Newton"` and `"none"` , the later simply keeping the values given in `parameters` .
+Possible values are: `"BFGS"` and `"none"` , the later simply keeping the values given in `parameters` .
 The method `"BFGS"` uses the gradient of the objective.
-The method `"Newton"` uses both the gradient and the Hessian of the objective.
 `objective`     |     Character giving the objective function to optimize.
-Possible values are: `"LL"` for the Log-Likelihood, `"LOO"` for the Leave-One-Out sum of squares and `"LMP"` for the Log-Marginal Posterior.
+Possible values are: `"LL"` for the Log-Likelihood and `"LMP"` for the Log-Marginal Posterior.
 `parameters`     |     Initial values for the hyper-parameters.
 When provided this must be named list with elements `"sigma2"`  and `"theta"` containing the initial value(s) for the variance and for the range parameters.
 If `theta` is a matrix with more than one row, each row is used as a starting point for optimization.